1. It Seems I Shouldn’t Find Lewis So Helpful

 Lewis’s unwavering commitment to what is True and Real and Valuable, as opposed to what is trendy or fashionable or current, has been another kind of liberation for me, namely, from “chronological snobbery.”
 He loved the wisdom of the ages, not the whimsy of the passing present.
-He called himself a Neanderthaler and a dinosaur.
-36 He didn’t read newspapers.
+He called himself a Neanderthaler and a dinosaur (Alan Jacobs, The Narnian, p.
+281).
+He didn’t read newspapers.
 He never wore a watch.
 He never learned to type.
 He did not own or drive a car.
-He cared nothing about cutting a good appearance and wore the same old clothes until they were threadbare.
-37 He was incredibly free from the addicting powers of the present moment.
+He cared nothing about cutting a good appearance and wore the same old clothes until they were threadbare. (“His students were usually struck first by his appearance: he wore old tweed jackets until they fell apart, kept well into his 50s overcoats that he had inherited from [his father], and, with his ruddy complexion and hearty manner, reminded many students of a grocer or butcher.
+But the voice soon captivated them.”
+Contrary to a Time article that said he was short and thickset, he was just shy of 5’ 11’’ and weighed 13 stone, about 182 pounds in 1917.
+Ibid., p.
+164.)
+He was incredibly free from the addicting powers of the present moment.

-The effect of this on me has been to make me wary of what he called “chronological snobbery.”
-38 That is, he has shown me that “newness” is no virtue, and “oldness” is no fault.
+The effect of this on me has been to make me wary of what he called “chronological snobbery” (C. S. Lewis, Surprised by Joy, p.
+207.)
+That is, he has shown me that “newness” is no virtue, and “oldness” is no fault.
 He considered the present time to be provincial with its own blind spots.
-He said once: every third book you read should be from outside your own (provincial) century.
-39 Truth and beauty and goodness are not determined by when they exist.
+He said once: every third book you read should be from outside your own (provincial) century (C. S. Lewis, God in the Dock, pp. 201–202.).
+Truth and beauty and goodness are not determined by when they exist.
 Nothing is inferior for being old, and nothing is valuable for being modern.
 This has freed me from the tyranny of novelty and opened for me the wisdom of the centuries.

-6.3 The Wakening of Wonder At What Is Really There
+3. The Wakening of Wonder at What Is Really There

 Lewis’s keen, penetrating sense of his own heart’s aching for Joy, combined with his utter amazement at the sheer, objective realness of things other than himself, has over and over awakened me from the slumbers of self-absorption to see and savor the world and through the world, the Maker of the world.
 And this sense of wonder at what is — really is — has carried over into doctrine, and the gospel in particular.